UltraEngine/Documentation/CPP/Camera_Project.md

 ## Returns

-Returns a screencoordinate, plus the distance in front of the camera stored in the Z component.
+Returns a screen coordinate with the distance in front of the camera stored in the Z component.